 On the Identity of William Rooking’s Wife

-His wife’s name is unknown.
-There was no dower release for the only deed he executed, in 1669, suggesting the possibility that he was not yet married.
+His wife’s name is unknown, as it appears in no records.
+There was no dower release for the only deed he executed, in 1669, suggesting the possibility that he was not yet married at that time.
 We know that he was a brother-in-law of Nicholas Wyatt but in what manner is unknown.
-There is no evidence that William Rookins had a sister other than Elizabeth, so it seems either that he married a sister of Nicholas Wyatt or that the two men married sisters of some other surname.
-Some descendants have proposed that Rookings and Wyatt married sisters named Ann Egbrough and Frances Egbrough — presumably children of William Egbrough by a marriage prior to Jane Rookins — but I am unable to find evidence that such women ever existed.
-It seems especially significant in this regard that there is no evidence that Nicholas Wyatt inherited land in from William Egbrough’s will.
+Although it is possible that William Rookings had a sister who married Nicholas Wyatt, there is no record of a sister other than Elizabeth, so it seems either that he married a sister of Nicholas Wyatt or that the two men married sisters of some other surname.

 - William Rookings III (c1673 – 1715) See separate page.